-NOTE: If you unlatched the cable management arm in step 2 of the previous procedure, relatch it.
+NOTE: If you unlatched the cable management arm, re-latch it.
 For information about the cable management arm, see the system's rack documentation.

 4. Connect the power cable to the power supply and plug the cable into a power outlet.